 Riddle Posts will test your wits and sometimes your patience.
 There are several different kinds of questions, anything from riddles to math, with varying difficulty levels.
 They are scattered all over the landscape, and they all pay!

 Do Quests.
 Quests are available at some clubs, and also at the giant horse head in the center of the world.
 They give varying amounts of money.
 All the quests from the giant horse head just involve traveling, and give you 5,000 gold each.
+There are more player-created quests being made all the time.

 There are other ways than this to make money.
 I’ve found that selling dyes and bolts of cloth is pretty popular, as well as rare flowers and berries.
 See if you can find something I haven’t mentioned!